 Summer 2014 was the hardest time of my life.
 I like to call it ‘crying-in-cars-2014’, because I spent a lot of time crying in my car.
 I was anxious and depressed, and for some reason, my car was the place that all that shit surfaced.
 It all stemmed from of my money situation at the time, and my total lack of financial literacy.

-At the time, my income averaged $900 a month, and I was carrying $18,000 in student loan debt.
+At the time, my income was a little over $18,000 a year, and I was carrying $18,000 in student loan debt.
 My work life consisted of catering for $12 an hour and working as a gym receptionist for $9 an hour.
 I lived with several wonderful people, none of whom carried any debt.
 That made me feel isolated and embarrassed at what my life was.
 I had a lot of free time and I spent it freaking out, and of course, crying in my car.

 It was crystal clear to me that I needed to step up my financial literacy game big time and ASAP.
 All my anxiety stemmed from my money situation.
 I felt trapped by my low income and was scared out of my mind that this would be the rest of my life.

 How could I break out of the shitty money cycle I was in?
 I knew that debt was bad, but paying it off felt impossible.
 Finding a full-time job seemed impossible since I’d never had one- my lack of experience kept me from getting the chance to earn experience.

 I’m not sure how exactly I decided to do this, but one day I literally Googled ‘how to pay off student loans faster,’ and fell into the personal finance blogosphere.
 There, I discovered a world where people were talking about money from every angle.
 I found stories of people who had paid off hundreds of thousands of dollars in debt.
 Stories of people who retired at 30.
 Stories of people who increased their incomes and started their own businesses.